 We were raised in houses with no hugging.
-Other families did it, too, a widespread group of us in our time and place invested in a stoic or puritan sort of tradition.
+It wasn't just my family.
+Others did it, too, a widespread group of us in our time and place invested in a stoic or puritan sort of tradition.

 Past infancy, we received no contact except for moral correction.
 Episodes of discipline usually consisted of a slap or a spank to discourage toddlers from playing with wall sockets or ripping up books.
 Some parents in the neighborhood were physically tougher than others.
 Some were tight-lipped and bestowed no praise.

 Once, when I was about five years old, I locked myself in a closet and cried for a while, about half an hour.
 My mother came looking for me but I couldn't stop crying.
 A few days earlier, I had been spanked for crying without a reason.
 I was crying without a reason at that moment, so that may have been why I didn't want to come out even though I heard her calling.

 "What's wrong?" she asked.
 Then, patiently, she waited a few minutes for my body to calm down so I could talk.

 When I finally answered, I was aware that I had my mothers attention.
 What with her job, her second child, husband, and extended family, having her full focus was an unusual thing.
 I didn’t want to tell her that I was crying because life is pointless and I hated myself.
 Instead, I deflected her line of questioning.

 “Mom, how come no one ever says they love me?
 How come you don’t say it to dad?
 How come he doesn’t say it to you?"
 The questions poured forth while she gave me a stern look.
 "Other kids' parents say it.”